• Menu

 Brest France

 In June 2018 the Denver Sister City program celebrated its 70th anniversary with its relationship with Brest, France.
-As the second-oldest sister city within the U.S., the relationship between Denver and Brest is one of a very special nature.
-Brest, France is a coastal city in the French region of Brittany where a blend of the coastline, islands, lush vegetations, and rich history make this a popular place for tourists to visit.
+As the second-oldest sister city in the U.S., the relationship between Denver and Brest is one of a very special nature.
+Brest, France is a coastal city in the French region of Brittany where a blend of the coastline, islands, lush vegetation, and rich history make this a popular place for tourists to visit.

-Following the initial reason for the relationship (to help build a hospital), both cities have collaborated to host various cultural experiences, student exchange programs, and a commitment to create a Denver garden in France, for which the Denver Botanic Gardens plays a large role.
+Following the initial reason for the relationship (to help build a hospital), both cities have collaborated to host various cultural experiences, student exchange programs, and a commitment to create a Denver garden in France, for which the Denver Botanic Gardens play a large role.

 The City of Brest Park is located at Cherry Creek South Dr. and Colorado Blvd.